lwfinger/rtw89/README.md

-rtw89 v5
+rtw89 v7
 ===========
 ### A repo for the newest Realtek rtlwifi codes.

-This branch has v5 of the code, which is latest from Realtek.
+This branch was created from v7 of the code, which is the version merged into the wireless-drivers-next repo, which means it will be in the 5.16 kernel.

 This code will build on any kernel 5.4 and newer as long as the distro has not modified any of the kernel APIs.
 IF YOU RUN UBUNTU, YOU CAN BE ASSURED THAT THE APIs HAVE CHANGED.